IgorOleniuk/test-car-models/README.md

  - Answer: php artisan make:model Brand -mc && php artisan make:model CarModel -mc

 2. BONUS POINTS if you schedule a task that deletes unused tokens for brand deletion
  - Answer: Done.
-You can check it in the app\Console\Kernel.php
+You can check it in the app\Console\Kernel.php.
+Don't forget to run php artisan schedule:work first!